Welcome to Tanagram. This documentation helps you get the most out of it.

 3. Install the CLI.

-After connecting your repository, Tanagram will analyze your existing repos to generate rule suggestions.
+After connecting your repository, Tanagram analyzes your existing repos to generate rule suggestions.
 Depending on the size of your repos, this typically takes 2–5 minutes.
 We'll send you an email when suggestions are ready for your review.

 See Suggested Rules for more details.